-Hi, my name is Robert Chelle with Chelle law, and my firm assists physicians with employment contract issues.
-Continuing in my series of casual conversations about specific topics, today we’re going to talk about how to negotiate a physician contract.
+How do you negotiate a physician contract?
+What are the goals to consider during the contract negotiation process to win the terms of the negotiated agreements?
 So in my mind, there are three different scenarios.
 One, you’re either just coming out of training.
 Two, you’re switching jobs to an area of the country that you’ve never been to before, or three, you’re moving from somewhere within the area where you already live.
 So negotiation is always based upon leverage.
-Do you have it or do you not?
+Do you have it, or do you not?
 So let’s just take coming out of training, for instance.
-For the most part, the only leverage someone has when they’re coming out of training, is are they in a specialty that’s hard to recruit for?
+For the most part, in negotiating job offers, the only leverage someone has when they’re coming out of training is in a specialty that’s hard to recruit for?
 I mean, that’s just the honest truth.

 Negotiating a Contract by Physicians

-If someone lives in an area, they have family in the area, they have kids in the area.
-They absolutely cannot move after the contract ends.
-Sometimes, the non-compete could be the most important thing in a contract.
-A non-compete says you cannot practice for a period of time within a specific area.
-Another important piece is, who pays for tail insurance.
+Another important piece is who pays for tail insurance.
 Depending upon specialty, this could be an enormous part of a contract.
-If you’re an OB-GYN and you have to pay for your own tail and your underlying premium is $40,000 a year, your tail is probably going to be around 80,000.
-So, who pays for tail certainly could be the most important thing in an employment agreement for an OB-GYN.
-If you’re being paid on production.
-Let’s just say you’re in a contract that’s just pure net collection.
+If you’re an OB-GYN and you have to pay for your own tail and your underlying premium is $40,000 a year, your tail insurance cost will be higher compared to other specialties, probably going to be around 80,000.
+So, who pays for tail insurance certainly could be the most important thing in an employment agreement during a contract negotiation for an OB-GYN.

 Employer Practice Negotiations

-You could either find someone who has access to those numbers and try to get them.
-Or if you kind of Google around on the internet, sometimes you can find them, the average, our view production, average compensation.
+You could find someone with access to those numbers or try to get them.
+Or if you kind of Google around on the internet, sometimes you can find the average RVU production and average compensation.
 It is broken down into areas of the country.
-I honestly don’t think those are accurate when it comes to determining exactly how much in what part of the country.
-There’s just kind of like a feel for what is someone getting in this area, but then you also have to take into account all the other things I just said.
-If someone has a base that’s $10,000 less, but they don’t have to pay for tail, or the non-compete is extraordinarily small, well, that’s worth way more than $10,000 in some instances.
-That’s kind of a few factors to think about.
+I honestly don’t think those are accurate when determining exactly how much in what part of the country.
+There’s a feel for what someone is getting in this area, but you also have to consider all the other things I said.
+If someone has a base that’s $10,000 less, but employers will not make you pay for tail insurance, or the non-compete is extraordinarily small, that’s worth way more than $10,000 in some instances.
+That are kind of a few factors during contract negotiation to think about.

 Physician Employment Contracts

-If you’re just coming out of training, let’s say you’re established in the community, either you’re a primary care PE, it’s cardiology, you have an established space and you’re just moving into a new practice.
-Well, this is the highest leverage you can have.
-There’s gonna be no, or at least there shouldn’t be a lot of time needed to ramp up the practice.
+If you’re just coming out of training, let’s say you’re established in the community, either you’re a primary care PE, it’s cardiology, you have an established space, and you’re just moving into a new practice.
+Well, this is the highest leverage you can have during contract negotiation.
+There’s gonna be no, or at least there shouldn’t be much time needed to ramp up the practice.
 You’re just bringing people with you.
-Plus, when you have numbers in a community, these were my net collections, or these were the RVs I produced, or these were the patient encounters I had on a weekly basis.
-Those are absolute hard numbers that you can use to negotiate compensation, moving to a different practice.
+Plus, when you have numbers in a community, these were my net-collections, the RVUs I produced, or the weekly patient encounters.
+Those are absolute hard numbers that you can use to negotiate compensation terms, moving to a different practice.